More

 Invasive Species Management

 The removal of invasive species is a fundamental aspect of safeguarding the stability of a robust ecosystem.
-At Royal Dublin we are determined to eradicate as many invasive species as possible over the coming years.
-Although there are quite a few invasive species, the most notable are Sea Buckthorn, Holm Oak, Butterfly Bush, Cordyline and Winter Heliotrope.
+At Royal Dublin, we are determined to eradicate as many invasive species as possible over the coming years.
+Although there are quite a few invasive species, the most notable are Sea Buckthorn, Holm Oak, Butterfly Bush, Cordyline, and Winter Heliotrope.
 We have made significant progress over the past few years, but it is an ongoing battle.
 We are also doing our best to eradicate them without the use of herbicides which although more time consuming is much better for the surrounding wildlife.
+The photo is of sea buckthorn that was removed in 2019 by digging out the bushes/trees in their entirety and the material was subsequently chipped and removed off-site.

 Awareness and Communication with Membership